hamzaumer2/Ludo-Operating-Systems-Cpp/README.md

 The above project has been completed.
-Open a Pull request if you find any issues
+Create a Pull request if you find any issues

 ***********************************************************************************************************************************